ssbc/ssb-subset-replication-spec/README.md

 ## getTangle (TBD)

-Tangles in SSB behaves differently than other types of messages in that they are linked together across multiple feeds using links.
+Tangles in SSB behave differently than other types of messages in that they are linked together across multiple feeds using links.
 This allows for a different kind of synchonization than `getSubset`.
-There are two common examples of where this could be useful, for getting all the messages of an old message threads that is outside the frontier of messages and to synchronize a private group (as all messages in those are part of a single tangle).
-While private groups are by definition private to external observers, the fact that nodes connecting in SSB are authenticated by their ID and that rooms allow direct connections between peer allows synchronization of a private group as if the messages were public.
+There are two common examples of where this could be useful: for getting all the messages of an old message threads that is outside the frontier of messages and to synchronize a private group (as all messages in those are part of a single tangle).
+While private groups are by definition private to external observers, the fact that nodes connecting in SSB are authenticated by their ID and that rooms allow direct connections between peer allows synchronization of a private group directly with another group member who also knows which messages belong to the group.

 As private groups can grow quite large it becomes important that there is a way to synchronize only subsets but also changes or the latest part of a tangle.
-The membership part of a private group has a tangle root so can be replicated on its own.
+The membership part of a private group has a tangle root and thus can be replicated on its own.

 Consider using [set-reconciliation] for this.